dpdani/cereggii/README.md

 *This library is experimental*

+*Arm disclaimer:* `aarch64` processors are generally not supported, but this library was successfully used with Apple Silicon.

 Using [@colesbury's original nogil fork](https://github.com/colesbury/nogil?tab=readme-ov-file#installation) is required to use this library.
 You can get it with pyenv: